Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Simulating tunability*]
 }
-The constraint-solver is capable of simulating tunability in the time domain, by updating the signal flow graph based on the tunable values, it can easily reflect any changes in the tunable values.
+The constraint solver is capable of simulating tunability in the time domain, by updating the signal flow graph based on the tunable values, it can easily reflect any changes in the tunable values.
 This can be leverage, in combination with co-simulation, to test whether the user's feedback loops work as intended.
 Allowing simulation and verification of the overall design, rather than just parts of it.
 All of the values that might still need to be computed, can be done using the @vm, since the @vm produces a partially evaluated bytecode, the constraint solver only needs to provide the @vm with the values of the tunable values to obtain the signal flow graph.

 === Prover